 If you have less than 200lbs a 10” bed is more than enough in most cases.
 If you are heavier than this, you will want to go for 12” or thicker with good deep compression support.

 Have in mind that some products offer extra thick layers that provide enough support even at 10-11”.

 You can decide your ideal firmness level by first determining your ideal sleeping position.
 Heavier people will require a medium to medium-firm.
 Your weight will create more sinkage and hug, and you might experience back pain.
 Expect additional 1-2” of sinkage if you are over 230-250lbs.
 Make sure to compensate that on a firmness scale by choosing 7-8 out of 10.

 4. Cooling and Temperature Regulation

-Most common complaint from overweight and larger people is that they get too hot during sleep.
+The most common complaint from overweight and larger people is that they get too hot during sleep.
 It usually happens when your mattress doesn’t have enough room to breathe and to provide enough air circulation.

-In most cases foam material “sleeps hot” when compared to latex, innerspring and hybrids.
+In most cases, foam material “sleeps hot” when compared to latex, innerspring and hybrids.
 These days this problem is solved if you don’t buy cheaper options and opt for more premium products.
 Most of these also have gel layer which serves as additional cooling material on top of your bed.

 5. Edge Support

 This isn’t mandatory, but it’s great to have if you use your bed during the day.
 If you frequently sit on the edge, this will play a significant role.
 It also means that your bed will be more durable and will last longer and is usually an indication of premium products.

 Hybrid and coil-on-coil construction provide the best edge support.